Mark VI patrol boat: History

 The Mark VI patrol boat is built by SAFE Boats International.
-It represents a shift in Navy focus from Cold War-era blue water engagements to placing importance on brown water littoral zone operations.
+It represents a shift in Navy focus from Cold War-era blue water engagements to placing importance on brown water littoral warfare operations.
 Designed to replace the legacy Riverine Command Boat for open water and near shore operations, the Mark VI is larger, more survivable, and better equipped with modernized weapons, communications, and intelligence, surveillance and reconnaissance systems.
 Despite the name the craft is not a replacement for the Mark V Special Operations Craft which was operated by Special Warfare Combatant Crewmen from 1998-2012 in a Special Operations role.

 The craft can perform missions including patrolling shallow areas, search-and-seizure operations, escort high-value shipping and fleet units in foreign ports, and support special operations forces.
 Safe Boats delivered the first of 12 Mark VI craft to the Navy in August 2014.
 Potential customers from the Middle East and Central and South America have also made inquiries about the vessel.

 Coastal Riverine Group 2 took ownership of the first two of Mark VI patrol boats on 8 September 2015.
 Two were first deployed to the Persian Gulf to support U.S. 5th Fleet operations out of Bahrain in April 2016, with three total on station in the 5th Fleet as of 2018.

-Despite initial plans to acquire 48 Mark VI boats, only 12 were ordered in 2015 and delivered by 2017 with none purchased afterwards.
-In early 2021, the U.S. Navy signaled its intention to divest them by the end of the year.
-The decision was made as a cost saving measure, as the boats were not extensively used, suffered from reliability problems, and were considered too expensive to maintain.
-The Navy however rescinded the plan in May 2021 pending budget decisions.
+The United States planned to acquire 48 Mark VI boats.
+Only 12 were ordered in 2015 and delivered by 2017.
+This was due to the crafts not being extensively used, suffering from reliability problems, and considered too expensive to maintain, they held off on ordering any more until 2023.
+As of 2025 the US currently has 38 Mark VI patrol boats.

 As part of American efforts to help rebuild Ukraine's naval capabilities after the Russian annexation of the Crimean Peninsula in 2014, the U.S. State Department approved a Foreign Military Sales case for the supply of up to 16 MK VI patrol boats and associated equipment to Ukraine in June 2020.
-12 boats out of the 16 approved for sale has been ordered as of January 2022 and the Ukrainian President Volodymyr Zelensky has said that deliveries of the Mark VI patrol boats to Ukraine will begin in 2022.
+12 boats out of the 16 approved for sale were ordered in January 2022.
+The Ukrainian President Volodymyr Zelensky said that deliveries of the Mark VI patrol boats to Ukraine will begin in 2022 in 2020.
+The Port of Tacoma underlined that the delivery was completed in early January 2023, they did not provide an exact date.